-- 1. Select the Tiles icon ().
+- 1. Select the Tiles icon (🔛).

 - 2. Select the tile with the PTP Graphs application.

-- 3. Select the Tile icon ().
+- 3. Select the Tile icon ( 😰 ).

-Note: The Move icon () is in the settings menu header.
-Select this icon to move the settings left of right.
+Note: The Move icon (2) is in the settings menu header.
+Select this icon to move the settings left or right.

-PTP Trend Interval: The extent of the horizontal axis on the graph.
-Select the dropdown menu to choose the interval:
+Select the PTP Trend Interval menu and choose the interval.
+The PTP Trend Interval defines the extent of the horizontal axis on the graph.